veravavan/eda_rhine/README.md

-Code for the course of Exploratory Data Analysis of the Bachelor of Environmental Data Science.
+# Code for the course of Exploratory Data Analysis of the Bachelor of Environmental Data Science (work done during classes).

 Analysis hypothesis: The hydroclimatic changes predicted by Middelkoop et al. (2001) are happening across the Rhine basin.